sidprs/final/README.md

-# final
 # CSE 476 Project

-# 1.  run main
-python main.py

-# 2. generate answers for test data
+# 1. generate answers for test data
 python agent.py

-# 3. check the output file
+# 2. check the output file
-cat cse_476_final_project_answers.json
+less cse_476_final_project_answers.json

+# Conclusion

+This project using GPU threading to run "futures" which calls the API in parallel threads.
+This resulted in a faster runtime

+For better accuracy / results from the LLM API provided, I created a comprehensive system prompt and user prompt I have also created a few shot prompt (which is disabled due to bugs that reduces runtime) which increases the accuracy of the program

+My error rate has a bug and does not accurately detect incorrect output.
+I was trying to debug but couldnt find it out